UMWEDU/umw-essentials-sync/_pages/first-year.md

  	<li>development of writing and speaking skills</li>
 </ul>
 <h2>Common Reading</h2>
-At Orientation each new student will receive a copy of <em>Something Must Be Done About Prince Edward County </em>to read over the summer.
+At Orientation each new student will receive a copy of <em>Hidden Figures </em>to read over the summer.
 This will serve as the foundation of a shared intellectual experience that will continue at <a href="http://orientation.umw.edu/newstudentwelcome/">New Student Arrival</a> with Common Reading discussions.